 - Multi-algorithm mining.
 Verge is one of the first cryptocurrencies to offer multi-algorithm mining, supporting 5 hash algorithms on one blockchain.
 This means a greater variety of people and devices can profitably mine it.

 - Atomic swap inter-chain operability.
 When fully implemented and operational across multiple blockchains, users will be able to seamlessly convert and transact currencies across multiple other blockchains that offer Atomic Swap functionality.
 The bitcoin blockchain is expected to get this with the Lightning Network upgrade.

-- Rootstock smart contracts: In the future, Verge is planning to offer integrated smart contracts with the Rootstock project.
+- Rootstock smart contracts: In the future Verge is planning to offer integrated smart contracts with the Rootstock project.

 Through a Tor or i2P wallet, users can quickly and easily send encrypted transactions and communications on the Verge network.

 This essentially involves running encrypted transactions through a chain of Tor relays in a randomly selected way.
-On the way, the encrypted wrapper of each transaction is decoded just enough for a Tor relay to identify the previous link in the chain and the next one, then each relay will re-wrap the transaction before sending it on.
+On the way, the encrypted wrapper of each transaction is only decoded just enough for a Tor relay to identify the previous link in the chain and the next one, then each relay will re-wrap the transaction before sending it on.